Bonk Business

-Bonk Business is a fictional corporation created by Finnish artist and sculptor Alvar Gullichsen.
+Bonk Business Inc. is a fictional corporation created by Finnish artist and sculptor Alvar Gullichsen.
 The "products of Bonk Business" are absurd machines, such as the paranormal cannon, that have no apparent use, and which are built by Gullichsen.
 The story is that Bonk machines are powered by anchovy oil.
 The works parody corporate and marketing cliches in a retrofuturistic style.

 In Uusikaupunki, there is a Bonk museum, where Bonk machines are displayed.